Patterson in Putnam County, New York — The American Northeast (Mid-Atlantic)

 Erected by Town of Patterson.

 Location.
 41° 30.841′ N, 73° 36.741′ W. Marker is in Patterson, New York, in Putnam County.
-Marker is at the intersection of New York State Route 311 and Maple Avenue, on the right when traveling west on State Route 311.
+It is at the intersection of New York State Route 311 and Maple Avenue, on the right when traveling west on New York State Route 311.
 Located in front of the Maple Avenue Cemetery.
 Touch for map.
 Marker is in this post office area: Patterson NY 12563, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Maple Avenue Cemetery (here, next to this marker); District School No. 1 (a few steps from this marker); Christ Church (a few steps from this marker); Patterson Grange No. 939 (within shouting distance of this marker); The War Monument (within shouting distance of this marker); Patterson Veterans Monument (within shouting distance of this marker); The Presbyterian Church (within shouting distance of this marker); The Fellowship Hall (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Maple Avenue Cemetery (here, next to this marker); District School No. 1 (a few steps from this marker); Christ Church (a few steps from this marker); Patterson Grange No. 939 (within shouting distance of this marker); The War Monument (within shouting distance of this marker); Patterson Veterans Monument (within shouting distance of this marker); The Presbyterian Church (within shouting distance of this marker); The Fellowship Hall (within shouting distance of this marker).
 Touch for a list and map of all markers in Patterson.

 Regarding Ludington Graves.
 On historical markers her name is spelled Sybil and Sibyl, but on her gravestone it's spelled Sibbell.